 under certain conditions.
 The condition under which the health fee can be

 waived is: You belong to a church or religious organization that depends solely

 on prayer for healing.
 If this applies to you, please email firstname.lastname@example.org to complete the

 What does it cost to be seen at the Student Health Center?

-Who can be seen in the Health Center?
+Who can be seen in the Student Health Center?

-All students currently enrolled and attending classes can be seen and treated at the Health Center.
+All students currently enrolled and attending classes who have paid the current semester health fee can be seen and treated at the Health Center.

-Can my family be seen in the Health Center?
+Can my family be seen in the Student Health Center?

 Because the student health center is supported directly by the student health fee, we can only treat enrolled students.